Quattr Leads AEO, SEO, and Content Rankings on G2 Spring 2026. Read the Press Release →

 Inject what AI cannot produce on its own.
 Proprietary data.
 Original research.
 Firsthand experience.
 Contrarian analysis grounded in real outcomes.

 Clean up your pipeline for the right reasons.
-Sanitize your HTML because clean markup is good practice, not because data-pm-slice triggers a penalty.
+Sanitize your HTML because clean markup is good practice for accessibility and performance, not because data-pm-slice triggers a penalty.

 One Question to Guide Every Content Decision